jack-song/jack-song.github.io/README.md

 # shite

 ## TODO
- * blog page
+ * export projects as a separate jekyll collection
+ * write >= 3 posts
  * nav
- * better projects view for displaying posts
+ * better projects view for displaying projects
  * lazy loaded images (probably blazy or layzr)
+ * blog categories and full page views
  * better image sizes
  * more interesting UX
  * carousel or gallery thing like wallop js?

 ### done
+ * blog posts page
  * use negative borders for more space with side-highlights on mobile
  * add gitignore
  * fix image sizing on mobile